ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/ruddle.md

 ln -s /path/to/sequece_data /path/to/your_link
 ```

-!!! danger
+!!! tip
-    Original sequence data are deleted pursuant to the YCGA retention policy.
+    Original sequence data are archived pursuant to the YCGA retention policy.
 For long-running projects we recommend you keep a personal backup of your sequence files.
+If you need to retrieve archived sequencing data, please see our [guide on how to do so](/clusters-at-yale/applications/guides/archived-sequencing).

 To find the location of the sequence files on the storage, look at the URL that you were sent from YCGA.